ingresso-group/slate/source/includes/_intro.md

 Example partners that have integrated with the Ingresso API are [Amazon](https://tickets.amazon.co.uk/) and [lastminute.com](http://www.lastminute.com/theatre/).
-We also build our own ticketing websites entirely on top of our API (for example [Disney Tickets](https://www.disneytickets.co.uk) and [From The Box Office](https://www.fromtheboxoffice.com)).
+We also build our own ticketing websites entirely on top of the API (for example [Disney Tickets](https://www.disneytickets.co.uk) and [From The Box Office](https://www.fromtheboxoffice.com)).